cr0ybot/front-end-init/README.md

 Front-End Init
 ==============

-A starter front-end project template with NPM, Grunt, Bower, Sass, and Autoprefixer.
+A starter front-end project template with NPM, Grunt, Sass, and Autoprefixer.

 This was inspired by my other starter kit, [compass-pack](https://github.com/cr0ybot/compass-pack), which is much lighter on the included tools.
 I've since moved away from Compass, since I found I wasn't using its mixins much at all, and I was bothered by the config.rb hack for including autoprefixer.
 I wanted a workflow that I had more control over, and I think Grunt was a good choice.